We can’t talk about corruption in the Georgia runoffs without talking about David Perdue and Dollar General

 Pillowtex is certainly the more sordid of the tales from that era, an easy case of big business bottoming out with executives getting paid and workers getting laid off.
 Perdue might not have been liable (the lawsuit against him went nowhere), but that doesn’t make it any less true he was fine, and many workers were not.

 Dollar General is perhaps the more revealing story though.
 Unlike at Pillowtex, where he claimed he was just a poor innocent who was misled, Perdue knew what he was getting into with the chain of convenience stores.
-By 2002, Dollar General had grown from a Kentucky father-and-son-operated shop to 5,891 national locations on a gimmick: What if everything cost, only, a dollar?
+By 2002, Dollar General had grown from a Kentucky father-and-son-operated shop to 5,891 national locations on a gimmick: What if everything cost only a dollar?
 To sell stuff on the cheap, the stores kept wages low.
 The credo from the early days was for wages to be 5 percent of gross sales, according to ProPublica.
 Perdue’s job when he took over in April 2003 was to expand while keeping costs—and wages—down.
 That could allow for cheap goods, and in doing so, as a former analyst explained to me of the model, “they’re pricing out general stores.”

 “Dollar General is a great company with clear mission and purpose,” Perdue said in a statement upon taking the gig.
 Within days of his appointment, the company announced more stores were opening.
-Over the next year and a half, Perdue was appointed chairman of the board to add to his CEO distinction, and the mass expansion of stores continued; by December 2004, Dollar General said it had opened 667 stores in just one fiscal year.
+Over the next year and a half, Perdue was appointed chair of the board to add to his CEO distinction, and the mass expansion of stores continued; by December 2004, Dollar General said it had opened 667 stores in just one fiscal year.

 As we’ve reported before, Dollar General’s mass expansion was part of a trend: Cheap stores, with shit jobs, flooded communities over the past few decades.
 In the early 2000s, you saw see this expansion en masse.
 Announcements regularly rolled in, year after year, extolling store opening after store opening.
 Financial reports and investigations over the years elucidated the stores’ strategy: They wanted to serve low-income and low-population areas.
 By 2006, Dollar General operated 8,190 stores nationwide.

-But, uniquely, Dollar General also began to operate larger shops—more akin to grocery stores.
+But, uniquely, Dollar General also began to operate larger shops more akin to grocery stores.
 By 2007, the company had 56 locations with offerings more like tiny Walmarts.
 This was part of Perdue’s plan, too.
 And it is why Dollar Generals have become the last resource for many consumers in poor and rural locations.
 This was job creation through job displacement.
 Perdue created more Dollar General workers, sure, but by pricing out other businesses and other, potentially better employers.
 This proved true everywhere from New York City to Sioux City, Iowa, to small-town Kansas, where local stores have struggled to compete with Dollar General.

 Is this—more jobs at a national chain, less at mom and pops—really the American Dream “success story” of capitalism Perdue wants to brag about?
 He proudly notes Dollar General could never happen in a socialist country.
 And yet the chain is consistently listed as having the most employees on public benefits like food stamps.

-Over all this time, of course, Perdue was still getting his—making upwards of $50 million dollars in total over his tenure, as the Intercept reported.
+Over all this time, of course, Perdue was still getting his—making upwards of $50 million in total over his tenure, as the Intercept reported.
 In 2006 alone, Perdue got a $100,000 pay bump, stock options, and a contract extension to keep up the work; he earned over $3 million in salary (including equity) just that year.

 But the good times didn’t last, and even on his exit from Dollar General there was controversy.
 And lots of cash.
 (As I said, a pattern.)